Cliff Durant

-Russell Clifford "Cliff" Durant (November 26, 1890 – October 31, 1937) was an American racecar driver.
-He was the son of William C. Durant, the founder of General Motors and Durant's first wife, Clara Pitt.
-Cliff Durant had four wives: Lena Pearl McFarland, Adelaide Pearl Frost, Lea Gapsky, and Charlotte Phillips.
-His second wife, Adelaide Pearl Frost (1885–1977), whom he married on September 1, 1911, was a singing star who later married WW1 fighting ace Eddie Rickenbacker.
+Russell Clifford Durant (November 26, 1890 – October 31, 1937) was an American playboy and racing driver.

 Early life

 Durant was born in Flint, Michigan, the son of William C. Durant and Clara Miller Pitt.
 His older sister, Margery Durant, was three years his senior.
 In 1900, the family lived at 704 Garland Street in Flint and were attended by servants.
 Durant went to Flint grammar schools and later the University of Detroit and the Pennsylvania Military Academy.
 In 1908, his parents divorced and in the divorce settlement, Durant's mother, Clara, was granted the house on Garland Street.

-Married life
+Personal life

-Durant had a number of marriages and was rumored to treat his wives poorly through extramarital affairs and physical abuse.
+Durant had four marriages and was rumored to treat his wives poorly through extramarital affairs and physical abuse.
+Durant's four wives were Lena Pearl McFarland, Adelaide Pearl Frost, Lea Gapsky, and Charlotte Phillips.
+His second wife, Adelaide Pearl Frost (1885–1977), whom he married on September 1, 1911, was a singing star who later married fellow racer, and World War I flying ace, Eddie Rickenbacker.